-In determining risk appetite, the Supervisory Board seeks a balanced combination of risk and return while paying close attention to the interests of all stakeholders.
-As such, it reviews it on an annual basis at minimum.
+In determining risk appetite, the Supervisory Board seeks a balanced combination of risk and return, while paying close attention to the interests of all stakeholders.
+As such, the Board reviews it on an annual basis at a minimum.

 - GBI's solvency has always remained at an above-adequate level owing to its committed shareholders and risk-averse strategies.
-The Bank aims to hold a strong capital base with a high Tier 1 component. - The Bank pays specific attention to ensure sufficient liquidity and thus safe banking operations and sound financial conditions in both normal and stressed financial environments, while retaining a stable and diversified liquidity profile. - In terms of financial performance, the Bank targets a return on equity level that is stable in the long-term and satisfies the stakeholders, including the shareholders, while maintaining core competencies and a strategic position in key markets. - GBI is strongly committed to act with integrity and adhere to the highest ethical principles in its business conduct.
-The Bank avoids all sorts of transactions and activities, which might lead to an insufficient compliance with internal policies or external regulations and, which may generate reputational risk in the eyes of all stakeholders, including regulators, shareholders, clients and society.
+The Bank aims to hold a strong capital base with a high Tier 1 component. - The Bank focuses in particular on ensuring sufficient liquidity and thus, safe banking operations and sound financial conditions in both normal and stressed financial environments, while retaining a stable and diversified liquidity profile. - In terms of financial performance, the Bank targets a return on equity level that is stable in the long term and satisfies the stakeholders, including shareholders, while maintaining core competencies and a strategic position in key markets. - GBI is strongly committed to acting with integrity and adhering to the highest ethical principles in its business conduct.